digitalsoba/pathfinder-ansible/readme.md

 Download the Vagrant binary [here](https://www.vagrantup.com/downloads.html)

 ## How it works
 Vagrant reads a Vagrantfile that will bootstrap the creation of a VM.
 Vagrant uses a base image they call boxes to create these VM.
-Inside the Vagrantfile contains syntax we delare for the machine such an private IP address and provisoners.
-For our case, we will provison with Ansible.
+Inside the Vagrantfile contains syntax we declare for the machine such a private IP address and provisioners.
+For our case, we will provision with Ansible.

 ```shell
 # -*- mode: ruby -*-